Viewing Global Devices

 The Investigator tab of the Device Investigator page displays a customizable set of metrics about the selected device:

 The device type determines which metrics appear in the Investigator tab.
-For most devices, the following panels and metrics appear by default:
+For most devices, the following panels appear by default:

 • Device Overview.
-Displays a panel that includes basic information about the device, including its IP address, Device Class, organization, current state, event count, and collection status.
+Displays a panel that includes basic information about the device, including its current state, device class, IP address, uptime, collection status, unacknowledged event count, machine learning-based anomaly detection status, automated actions count, and configuration changes count.

 • Events.
 Displays a panel with the list of events aligned with this device.
 In the right-hand pane, you can click the ID or Message field to view the Event Investigator page for that event.
 You can also click the Events panel heading to go to the Events tab for that device.

-• If your device has Zebrium suggestions, custom alerts, or accepted alerts, you can click the VIEW link on the banner that appears at the top of the Device Investigator page to go to the Events tab for that device to review the Zebrium content.
+• If your device has Skylar Automated RCA suggestions, custom alerts, or accepted alerts, you can click the VIEW link on the banner that appears at the top of the Device Investigator page to go to the Events tab for that device to review the Skylar Automated RCA content.

 To open an event context panel where you can clear, acknowledge, or view causes and resolutions relating to an event, click the name of the device where the event has occurred on the Event Investigator or Service Investigator pages.
 You will be redirected to the Device Investigator page for that device, where the event context panel appears at the top of this page.